What is fascia and what does it do?

 Unfortunately for all the hype, this is where the marketing and dollars can get in the way of the evidence.
 In this way, fascia is important as it’s the carrot for sales of not-so-reputable therapy aids.

 We know that fascia is important to hold us together, protect us, support us and increase our efficiency.
 But when it gets sore it doesn’t need (or should that be knead) a baker’s thumb or carpenters nail gun to resolve our pain.

 We simply need to get our fascia back to where it likes to be, it’s happy place.

-If you did not use your it to support, protect and stabilise your musculoskeletal system will decrease in capacity.
+If you did not use your fascia to support, protect and stabilise your musculoskeletal system it will decrease in capacity.

 What we need to do is work our fascia consistently, towards capacity, but not exceeding capacity too often.
 If we do this, it will stay strong for as long as we need it to.

 The more advanced level of treatment for fascia is resistance training.
 That’s right, those heavy weights aren’t just for the beach muscles.
 Strength training activates it’s contractile properties.
 The more we lift, the more work it will be able to tolerate in the future.